romigrou/ssim/README.md

 it takes quite a few parameters but that's the price to pay for flexibility and there's nothing really complicated about them.

-`compute_ssim()` can optionally compute the per-pixel SSIM map.
-I'm not sure whether it's really useful, but it sure is fun to look at and it only has a minor impact on performance (see below).
+`compute_ssim()` can optionally compute the per-pixel SSIM map (see below), which has a small impact on performance, but can come in handy.

 The default behaviour is to make no allocation and only use stack-based storage, which is fine if you have at least 400 KiB of stack space.
 If that's a lot for your stack to handle, you can have the function allocate buffers off the heap instead.

 Speed